-I got up this morning very much looking forward to my second mindfulness workshop at the centre where I’m having treatment.
+I got up this morning very much looking forward to my second mindfulness workshop at the centre where I’m having my breast cancer treatment.
 I’d so enjoyed the session I’d gone to a month or so ago that I’d signed up again.
 Not only was I really looking forward it, I’d also psyched myself up to cycle there.

 I hadn’t been out on my bike for ages and I was more than a little apprehensive about my ability to make it.
 There’s one big hill on the way there that I’d struggled with the last time, after just one chemo session.
 Now I’ve had six sessions, and while I have made real effort to stay active, my energy levels are not what they were.
 On top of that, it was really windy.
 But I thought I’d go for it; I’m very aware that with the operation coming up, I’ve got to do these things while I can.